-Large Scale Experiments We also trained (Table 2) our GTN parsers (both the "window" and "sentence" approach) on the full Penn Treebank dataset.
+We also trained (Table 2) our GTN parsers (both the "window" and "sentence" approach) on the full Penn Treebank dataset.
 Both takes a few days to train on a single CPU in this setup.
 The number of hidden units was set to H = 700.
-The size of the embedding space obtained with $M^0$ in the "sentence approach" was 300.
+The size of the embedding space obtained with M^0 in the "sentence approach" was 300.
 Our "window approach" parser compares well against the first lexical PCFG parsers: Magerman (1995) and Collins (1996).
-The "sentence approach" provides a clear boost and compares well against Collins (1999) parser, a standard benchmark in NLP.
-More refined parsers like Charniak & Johnson (2005) (which takes advantage of re-ranking) or recent discriminative parsers (which are based on PCFGs features) have higher $F_1$ scores.
+The "sentence approach" (leveraging long-range dependencies) provides a clear boost and compares well against Collins (1999) parser12, a standard benchmark in NLP.
+More refined parsers like Charniak & Johnson (2005) (which takes advantage of re-ranking) or recent discriminative parsers (which are based on PCFGs features) have higher F_1 scores.
 Our parser performs comparatively well, considering we only used simple text features.
 Finally, we report some timing results on Penn Treebank test set (many implementations are not available).
-The GTN parser was an order of magnitude faster than other available parsers.
+The GTN parser was an order of magnitude faster than other available parsers 13 .